This Might Be the Best Travel Rewards Program (No Matter What Airline You Fly)

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 There are so many different types of reward programs that offer miles and points that it can be very difficult for those newer to the world of rewards credit cards and (almost) free travel to know where to start.
 If you're interested in diving in, a very good place to consider starting is with the Chase Ultimate Rewards program.
 These points are flexible, valuable, and easy to earn.

 However, a "secret" that many people don't know is that cards within the program can work together to help you earn even more for your purchases.
 Here are some details about how the program works and how to get the maximum value when earning and redeeming Chase Ultimate Rewards.

 What Is a Chase Ultimate Rewards Point?

 A Chase Ultimate Rewards point is a credit card rewards point earned via a Chase credit card that falls under the Ultimate Rewards umbrella.
-Right now that includes cards such as the Chase Freedom, Chase Sapphire, Chase Sapphire Preferred, Ink Cash, Ink Bold, and Ink Plus.
+Right now that includes cards such as the Chase Freedom, the Chase Sapphire Preferred Card, Ink Cash, and Ink Plus.